diefenbach/django-lfs/docs/developer/howtos/how_to_export_product_script.rst

 </user/management/utils/export>`.
 In this tutorial you will learn how to
 create your own scripts to format the data like you want to.

-Create an Application
+Create an application
 ======================

 First you need to create a default Django application (or use an existing one).
 If you do not know how to do this, please refer to the excellent `Django tutorial <http://docs.djangoproject.com/en/dev/intro/tutorial01/>`_.

-Create the Code
+Create the code
 ===============

 Within the __init__.py of your application create a function that will return